Prospero Colonna: War of the League of Cambrai

 In 1508, with the formation of the League of Cambrai against the Republic of Venice, Colonna found himself again pitted against Bartolomeo d'Alviano, who had been hired by the Venetians.
 Prospero himself had been tempted to join Venice in exchange for the duchy of Urbino, over which Fabrizio Colonna held right by marriage, but they had stayed in Ferdinand's service.
 After Venice suffered a crushing defeat in the Battle of Agnadello, Colonna assisted the new Viceroy of Naples, Ramón de Cardona, in taking the Venetian colonies of Monopoli, Mola, Polignano and Trani.
 In 1510 Colonna also reconciled with the Great Captain, whom he visited in Córdoba.

 When the League of Cambrai switched their target to France in 1511, Colonna refused to serve in a Spanish and Papal army commanded by Cardona, as King Ferdinand had originally promised Colonna supreme command of his armies in Italy.
 Colonna retired to Genazzano and stayed out of the events, including the Battle of Ravenna, where Cardona was defeated and Fabrizio was captured.
 He eventually returned in autumn under much pressure by Pope Julius II and Cardinal Francisco de Remolins, rejoining the Spanish in the Po and being appointed captain general of Milan under Maximilian Sforza.

 The following year, France and Venice allied, but a first invading army was routed by Swiss and Milanese forces in the Battle of Novara, after which Colonna joined his nephew Fernando d'Ávalos and Viceroy Ramón de Cardona in route to invade Venice.
-Reinforced by a German contingent under Georg von Frundsberg, the coalition forced Bartolomeo d'Alviano to retreat to Padua and devastated the Venetian hinterland, to the extent of firing shots against the walls of the city, but lacking means to besiege it, they turned back to Bartolomeo, finding him waiting for them with a large ambush.
+Reinforced by a German contingent under Georg von Frundsberg, the coalition forced Bartolomeo d'Alviano to retreat to Padua and devastated the Venetian hinterland, to the extent of firing shots against the walls of the city, but lacking means to besiege it, they turned back to Bartolomeo, finding him waiting for them with a large ambush prepared.
 With the help of Colonna, however, the allied army undid the ambush and defeated Bartolomeo during the Battle of La Motta.

 In August 1514, Colonna led a Spanish army along with a Milanese force under Silvio Savelli to besiege Crema, a Venecian colony, but the defenders, led by Renzo da Ceri, destroyed the Milanese camp and forced Colonna to retreat to Romanengo.
 In November, however, Savelli and Colonna forced Ceri to surrender in Bergamo.